JenSeReal/otel-getting-started/tutorial/content/labs/telemetry_pipelines/collector/_index.md

 Most importantly, it allows for a cleaner separation of concerns.
 Developers shouldn't have to care about what happens to telemetry after it has been generated.
 With a collector, operators are able to control the telemetry configuration without having to modify the application code.
-Additionally, consolidating these concerns in a central location streamlines maintaince.
+Additionally, consolidating these concerns in a central location streamlines maintenance.
-In a SDK-based approach, the configuration of where telemetry is going, what format it needs to be in, and it should be processed is spread across various codebases managed by separate teams.
+In an SDK-based approach, the configuration of where telemetry is going, what format it needs to be in, and it should be processed is spread across various codebases managed by separate teams.
 However, telemetry pipelines are rarely specific to individual applications.
 Without a collector, making adjustments to the configuration and keeping it consistent across applications can get fairly difficult.
 Moving things out of the SDK has other benefits.
-For instance, the overal configuration of the SDK becomes much leaner.
+For instance, the overall configuration of the SDK becomes much leaner.
-Moreover, we no longer have to re-deploy the application everytime we make a change to the telemetry pipeline.
+Moreover, we no longer have to re-deploy the application every time we make a change to the telemetry pipeline.
 Troubleshooting becomes significantly easier, since there is only a single location to monitor when debugging problems related to telemetry processing.
 Offloading processing and forwarding to another process means applications can spend their resources on performing actual work, rather than dealing with telemetry.
 Before going into more detail, let's look at the components that make up a collector.

-### architecture of a collector pipeline
+### Architecture of a collector pipeline
 {{< figure src="images/collector_arch.drawio.svg" width=600 caption="collector to process and forward telemetry" >}}

 The pipeline for a telemetry signal consists of a combination of receivers, processors, and exporters.